- Indoor and Outdoor

 Some areas of the Abbey are unavoidably inaccessible to people permanently confined to wheelchairs.

-Westminster Abbey has not told us if they are fully pushchair friendly.
+No, Westminster Abbey have stated they are not pushchair friendly.

 Assistance/Guide Dogs only.